lowkeyprisha/lowkeyprisha/README.md

 👯 I’m looking to collaborate on: Projects involving DSA, Web Development, and Automated Image Analysis.

-💬 Ask me about: Frontend design, technical content writing, or event management.
+💬 Ask me about: Frontend design, Responsive Design, or my approach to solving CP problems and technical content writing.

 🤩 Competitive Programmer (solving the world's problems, one test case at a time)